ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-able, and with­
-out which the ninri ingn state must ever be
-one of apprehension, distress and suffering.
-But wo do not intend by these rcinaiks,
-to give a preference of one state of life
-over another.
-There aro pleasures nnd
-joys in every state, when the heart is pure
-and the mind correctly balanced.
-Wc
-must expect, however, when we violate the
-laws of nature, and assume in infuncy the
-duties and responsibilities of wives and
-mothers, that our clays will be few and
-full of sorrow.
-There may be exceptions,
-it is true, but the reasons for such arc pe­
-culiar.
-Fanny Linton.
-&quot;n 6 b lcs e n&#x27;tTmentT
 This is an agreeable; world after all.
 If
 we would only bring ourselves to look at
 the subjects that surround ns in their true